-Carl Grapentine first joined WFMT in 1986 and has been the host of the Morning Program since 1996.
-He has given pre-concert lectures for the Chicago Symphony Orchestra, Lyric Opera of Chicago, Music of the Baroque, and many other groups.
-An alumnus of the University of Michigan School of Music, Carl has been the "stadium voice" of the Michigan Marching Band for 38 seasons – his voice being heard on national telecasts of 16 Rose Bowls and numerous other bowl games.
+Carl Grapentine joined WFMT in 1986 and has been the host of WFMT’s morning program since 1996.
+He gives pre-concert lectures for the Chicago Symphony Orchestra, Lyric Opera of Chicago, Music of the Baroque, and many other groups.
+An alumnus of the University of Michigan School of Music, Carl has been the "stadium voice" of the Michigan Marching Band for 44 seasons – his voice being heard on national telecasts of 16 Rose Bowls and numerous other bowl games.
 He also added the responsibilities of game announcer at Michigan Stadium in 2006.

-Dennis Moore joined the WFMT announcing staff in 1990 after being a regular listener to the station via cable during his ten years as Music Director of WMFE-FM in Orlando, Florida.
-Dennis has worn many hats at WFMT – as an announcer, host of Music in Chicago, the Dame Myra Hess Concerts, and Northeastern Illinois University concerts, and producer and host of special broadcast events, including the Aspen Music Festival.
+Dennis Moore joined the WFMT announcing staff in 1990 after being a regular listener to the station via cable during his ten years as music director of WMFE in Orlando, Florida.
+Dennis has worn many hats at WFMT: as program director, announcer, host of Music in Chicago, the Dame Myra Hess Concerts, concerts from Northeastern Illinois University, and special broadcast events including the Aspen Music Festival.
 Dennis also presents music on weekday evenings and on weekend mornings.

 Chief Announcer Peter van de Graaff joined the Beethoven Satellite Network in February 1989 after a year as one of the staff announcers on WFMT.
 He serves as overnight host on WFMT, a program heard on many radio stations across the United States.
-As a professional singer, Peter has performed with opera companies and orchestras throughout the world, including the Czech State Orchestra and the symphonies of New Orleans, Utah, Colorado Springs, and San Antonio Symphonies.
+As a professional singer, Peter has performed with opera companies and orchestras throughout the world including the Czech State Orchestra, and with the New Orleans, Utah, Colorado Springs, and San Antonio Symphonies.
 He also serves as host of the live Lyric Opera of Chicago Broadcasts.

 Rich Warren grew up listening to The Midnight Special; he became the show’s host in November of 1982.
-Since joining WFMT in June 1974, Rich has recorded several hundred folk music concerts and produced and co-hosted the City of Chicago/WFMT Folk Music Festival.
+Since joining WFMT in June of 1974, Rich has recorded several hundred folk music concerts and produced and co-hosted the City of Chicago/WFMT Folk Music Festival.
 Rich also created and hosts Sweet Folk Chicago and Folkstage.